-Deadline: September 17, 2021.
-The American Society of Primatologists Education Committee (ASPEC) will hold the annual Student Competition sponsored by the American Journal of Primatology (AJP) at the 2021 meeting to recognize high quality, first-authored student presentations.
+Deadline: August 5, 2022.
+The American Society of Primatologists Education Committee (ASPEC) will hold the annual Student Competition sponsored by the American Journal of Primatology (AJP) at the 2022 meeting to recognize high quality, first-authored student presentations.
 Prize winning categories may include Outstanding, Outstanding First Place, Outstanding Second Place, and Honorable Mention for both Oral and Poster presentations.

 Eligibility: To be eligible for the Student Competition, a paper or poster must meet the following criteria:

-1. The first author (Principle Investigator, PI) must be a student registrant* of the ASP meeting who has not previously won a prize for a paper or poster in Student Competition. *Student registrants are strongly encouraged to become members of ASP.
+1. The first author (Principal Investigator, PI) must be a student registrant* of the ASP meeting who has not previously won a prize for a paper or poster in Student Competition. *Student registrants are strongly encouraged to become members of ASP.
 Students may join ASP or renew membership at www.asp.org.

 2. Individuals who have completed all terminal degree requirements before the abstract submission deadline are INELIGIBLE for the Student Competition.